-The next truly essential entry is A Thousand Sons, as the fall of Magnus and his thousand children is an essential part of the plot.
+The next truly essential entry is A Thousand Sons, as the fall of Magnus the Red and his thousand children is an essential part of the plot.
 Follow it up with Prospero Burns to see the fallout from Magnus’ machinations.

 If you’ve become invested in seeing more of Chaos and how deep the rot goes, we’d recommend diving into these Chaos-centric novels.